Calculate your potential savings with our ROI Calculator

 Avoid these missteps, and your automated CAPA process will do what it was meant to do—drive lasting improvement instead of piling up paperwork.

 When the right tech stack is in place, your root-cause work feels less like detective duty and more like guided problem-solving.
-Use these core building blocks to keep every CAPA fast, transparent, and audit ready.
+Use these core building blocks to keep every CAPA fast, transparent, and audit-ready.

-- Enterprise QMS platform – A unified hub that pulls CAPA, NCR, audit, and complaint data into one governed workflow.
+A unified hub that pulls CAPA, NCR, audit, and complaint data into one governed workflow.

-- Guided RCA tools – Built-in 5 Whys prompts, fishbone diagrams, and curated cause libraries that lead teams straight to the real issue.
+Built-in 5 Whys prompts, fishbone diagrams, and curated cause libraries that lead teams straight to the real issue.

-- Dashboards & analytics – Real-time cycle-time metrics, aging trends, and product-line heat maps so leaders spot bottlenecks early.
+Real-time cycle-time metrics, aging trends, and product-line heat maps so leaders spot bottlenecks early.

-- Collaboration features – @mentions, version-controlled attachments, and mobile approvals that keep cross-functional teams in sync.
+@mentions, version-controlled attachments, and mobile approvals that keep cross-functional teams in sync.

-- Compliance enablers – Part 11 e-signatures, role-based security, and pre-validated packs that satisfy FDA and ISO auditors.
+Part 11 e-signatures, role-based security, and pre-validated packs that satisfy FDA and ISO auditors.

 ✓ Choose configuration over custom code for faster updates.